rs-anantmishra/metubeplus/README.md

 # Streamsphere

 It serves as a media library that you can build from yt.
 It is a front-end for yt-dlp.
 It supports channels, playlists and videos from yt.
 > *Note: The tool is under active development.
-Please see open tickets for upcoming features.*
+Please see open tickets for upcoming features and bug fixes.*

 ## Interface